 This Privacy Notice sets how and why Equivo Limited processes personal data, who the data is shared with and what rights you have in respect of the personal data we process.
 This is a general Privacy Notice for Equivo Limited.
 For applicants, please visit our Applicant Privacy Notice.

 We may change this policy from time to time in accordance with changing privacy and data protection laws.
-Please visit this page occasionally to ensure that you are up to date with how we process your personal data.
+Please visit our website occasionally which is updated in accordance with any legislative changes and/or business decisions, to ensure that you are up to date with how we process your personal data.
 In this Privacy Notice any references to “we”, “us” or “our” are referring to Equivo Limited (“Equivo”).

 Equivo is a trading name of Equivo Limited.